logankilpatrick/wgschool/content/bash/bash-01-intro.md

 Using HPC systems usually involves the use of a shell.
 Unlike a GUI, the shell is a text-based interface to the operating system that excels at two things:

-1. launching other tools and scripts and
+1. launching other tools and scripts, and
 1. connecting standard input/output of these tools through pipes to form more complex commands.

 The shell design follows the classic UNIX philosophy of breaking complex projects into simpler subtasks